 A Few Words by Psychology Fanatic

 Personality studies are enlightening, giving insights into our oddities and strengths.
 Yet, measurements, such as personality traits, also are limiting.
 We are complex beings.
-We should use information from these studies, identifying weaknesses to strengthen, and strengths to exploit.
+Hence, we should use information from these studies, identifying weaknesses to strengthen, and strengths to exploit.

 Personally, conscientiousness is not one of my strengths.
-The occasional misspelled word and repeated grammatical errors drives the conscientious readers crazy.
+The occasional misspelled word and repeated grammatical errors shocks and bothers the conscientious readers.
 I work on these imperfections.
 My low scores in conscientiousness, however, benefits other areas in my life.
 In a few of my professional assignments, I teamed up with conscientious workers.
 Consequently, they meticulously worked on intricate projects while I pushed through larger quantities of work.
 Our strengths and weaknesses blended well.